weaversa/cryptol-course/labs/Demos/Sudoku.md

 ```

 > Indeed, 4 is a solution to this equation.
 Is there any other
 > solution?
-It is easy to formulate a similar query using the lambda-
+It is easy to formulate a similar query using the lambda
 > notation:

 ```sh